Research Misconduct: Policy, Definitions and Procedures

 In order for a finding of misconduct to be made, the following three criteria must be met

-The Vice President for Research and Strategic Partnerships is responsible for the University's compliance with applicable Federal regulations, including but not limited to notifying sponsoring agencies at the appropriate time and keeping the University's Committees of Inquiry and Committees of Investigation well informed with respect to the compliance requirements placed upon them.
-Throughout this policy, the term “Vice President for Research and Strategic Partnerships” includes his or her designee.
-In the event the Vice President for Research and Strategic Partnerships or designee has a potential conflict of interest with respect to a particular allegation of misconduct, the President or designee shall determine who shall be responsible for review of the particular allegation.
+The Vice President for Research & Graduate Studies is responsible for the University's compliance with applicable Federal regulations, including but not limited to notifying sponsoring agencies at the appropriate time and keeping the University's Committees of Inquiry and Committees of Investigation well informed with respect to the compliance requirements placed upon them.
+Throughout this policy, the term “Vice President for Research & Graduate Studies” includes his or her designee.
+In the event the Vice President for Research & Graduate Studies or designee has a potential conflict of interest with respect to a particular allegation of misconduct, the President or designee shall determine who shall be responsible for review of the particular allegation.

 Disclosure of the identity of respondents and complainants in research misconduct proceedings is limited, to the extent possible, to those who need to know, consistent with a thorough, competent, objective and fair research misconduct proceeding.
 Except as otherwise required by applicable law, confidentiality must be maintained for any records or evidence from which research subjects might be identified.
 Disclosure is limited to those who have a need to know to carry out a research misconduct proceeding.